 Besides updating all your profiles and linking them together, when you purchased your web domain you were given the option of making it anonymous, and not listing your name in the global Who Is directory of websites.

 If you did choose this option, you need to go back and disable it because this anonymity is harmful for SEO.
 You need to be clearly identified in a public way that you are the owner of your website.

 How do I know that my EAT is OK?

-Let's say that you went through this process and updated all your profiles, wrote your story and published all your About and Author Profile pages in your website.
+Let's say that you went through this process and updated all your profiles, wrote your story, and published all your About and Author Profile pages on your website.